nithish327/CODETECH-Task-1/README.md

    - Connect the LED:
    - Connect the anode (longer leg) of the LED to a digital pin on the Arduino (e.g., pin 13).
    - Connect the cathode (shorter leg) of the LED to one end of the resistor.
-   - Connect the other end of the resistor to the GND (ground) pin on the Arduino.
-   -

 2. Software Setup:
    - Install the Arduino IDE: Download and install the Arduino Integrated Development Environment (IDE) from the official Arduino website.
    - Write the Code: Open the Arduino IDE and write the code to control the LED.